cyclic-software/docs/docs/how-to/using-mongo-db.md

 ## Connection Example Mongoose

-:::caution  MongoClient connection in a serverless runtime It is very important to make sure that `mongoose.connect` is finished before allowing your app to serve requests.
+:::caution  Mongoose connection in a serverless runtime It is very important to make sure that `mongoose.connect` is finished before allowing your app to serve requests.
 :::